numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 The object datatype currently serves as a generic fallback for any value which is not otherwise representable.
-However, due to not having a well defined type, it has some issues, for example when an array is filled with Python sequences::
+However, due to not having a well-defined type, it has some issues, for example when an array is filled with Python sequences::

     >>> l = [1, [2]]